 Many people want to know how much to drink for health and longevity benefits.
 They usually look to official recommendations listing maximum limits.
 Indeed, health professionals use them as well for guidance.

 I. The Problem

 II.
 Twelve Essential Facts

 Countries around the world have created official guidelines.
 Public policies about alcohol tend to be based on these official recommendations.

 But what is the scientific and medical evidence for these guidelines?
 How accurate are they?

 Here are answers to those and other questions.
-These can help you decide how much alcohol to drink for health and longevity.
+These can help you decide how much alcohol to drink for health and long life.

 II.
 Twelve Essential Facts

-1. Official drinking recommendations are political in nature rather than medical or scientific.
-Therefore, the limits and recommendations vary from country to country.
+1. Official drinking guidelines are political in nature rather than medical or scientific.
+Therefore, the limits vary from country to country.

-The scientific evidence about is the same everywhere.
+The medical evidence is the same everywhere.
 Yet some countries set their maximum limit about two and one half times higher that of other countries.
 Scientific evidence appears to play a minor role in the decisions.

-The U.S. guidelines were first conceived and promoted by federal government lawyers.
+The U.S. guidelines were first conceived and promoted by government lawyers.
 They weren’t physicians, nutritionists, or scientists at all.

 The situation in the United Kingdom was hardly better.
 But at least the guidelines were conceived by physicians.
 Dr. Richard Smith was editor emeritus of the British Medical Journal.
 He was a member of a special Royal College of Physicians committee.
 It created the UK’s first drinking guidelines in 1987.

 Dr. Smith later wrote that the drinking limits were not based on any clear evidence at all.
 Instead, they “were really plucked out of the air.”
 He said “It was a sort of intelligent guess by a committee.”

-So much for careful scientific analysis.
-Perhaps government guidelines aren’t helpful in deciding how much to drink for health and longevity.
+So much for careful medical analysis.
+So perhaps government guidelines aren’t helpful in deciding how much to drink for health and longevity.

 2. Risks differ by disease.
 The consumption level that that reduces the risk of one disease can increase it for another.
 Therefore, it’s important to consider the big picture.
 And the big picture is simple.
 People who drink in moderation tend to enjoy better health than either abstainers or alcohol abusers.